-Figure 11 Schematic illustration of photocatalytic fuel cell system for PEC biowaste oxidation on the WO3/TiO2 heterostructures on porous carbon fibers as 3-D microflow channels [146].
+Fig. 10.
+Schematic illustration of photocatalytic fuel cell system for PEC biowaste oxidation on the WO3/TiO2 heterostructures on porous carbon fibers as 3-D microflow channels [143].

-Cetinkaya et al. [147] prepared nanotube, nanobelt, and nanosponge structured TiO2 nanoparticles on Ti layers to perform PEC glycerol oxidation in water and under UVA irradiation.
-The optimum PEC performance was obtained in 20 mM Na2SO4 at pH=7 and by applying 1.5 V. NaCl and KNO3 as electrolytes were also tested, but Na2SO4 showed to be the best one.
-In addition, the calcination temperature of the plates was determined as 500 °C. Thermally oxidized Ti/TiO2 plate showed no activity for 4h of PEC reaction, while with nanotube and nanobelt structured samples, 35% conversion was obtained.
-In the PEC experiments, initial glycerol concentration was 10 mM.
-These results show that nanotube, nanosponge, and nanobelt structured samples have a much higher efficient surface area than the thin-film structured ones.
-However, product selectivity values of nanotube and nanobelt are low: 15% DHA, 6% GDA, and 15% formic acid.
-Moreover, ca. 20% CO2 (normalized by dividing by three) selectivity was also obtained.
-Nanosponge-structured electrodes showed higher product selectivity but lower PEC activity than the other nanotube and nanobelt ones.
-Pecoraro et al. [148] synthesized nanotube-structured TiO2 on Ti foil and felt, as photoanode, for simultaneous PEC oxidation of glycerol and H2 production in water under UV-Vis irradiation.
-Ni foam was used as the cathode.
+Pecoraro et al. [145] synthesized nanotube-structured TiO2 on Ti foil and felt, as photoanode, for simultaneous PEC oxidation of glycerol and H2 production in water under UV-Vis irradiation at pH 2.
 The initial substrate (glycerol) and electrolyte (Na2SO4) concentrations, applied potential, and light intensity values are 100 mM, 0.5 M, 1 V, and 10 mW/cm2, respectively.
-The PEC experiments were performed at pH=2, and the photoanode area was 90 cm2.
-Under these conditions, DHA, GDA, and H2 production rates were 0.0484, 0.134, and 1.67 μmol·h-1·mW-1, respectively, using the best electrode which was calcined at 450 °C after its production in ethylene glycol.
+Under these conditions, DHA, GDA, and H2 production rates were 0.0484, 0.134, and 1.67 μ mol·h-1·mW-1, respectively, using the best electrode which was calcined at 450 °C after its production in ethylene glycol.

-Jung et al. [149] investigated a Bi-based metal-organic framework decorated WO3 anode on an FTO surface for selective PEC oxidation of glycerol to GDA under solar light at pH=2 in 0.5 M Na2SO4 electrolyte medium.
-The catalyst was prepared on the FTO surface by hydro/solvothermal synthesis methods.
-The GDA production rate using high glycerol concentration (2 M) was 420 mmol·m-2h-1 at 1.2 V vs RHE after 1h reaction.
+Jung et al. [146] investigated a Bi-based metal-organic framework decorated WO3 anode on an FTO surface for selective PEC oxidation of glycerol to GDA under solar light at pH=2 in 0.5 M Na2SO4 electrolyte medium.
+The catalyst was prepared on the FTO surface by hydro/-solvothermal synthesis methods.
+The GDA production rate using high glycerol concentration (2 M) was 420 mmol·m-2h-1 at 1.2 V vs RHE after 1 h reaction.
 In addition, selectivity towards GDA at that condition was high (ca. 94%), and a small DHA amount was also observed.

-Liu and coworkers [87] achieved selective PEC oxidation of glycerol to DHA by investigating Ag nanoparticle-loaded layered double hydroxide (LDH) nanosheets on TiO2 nanoarray (Ag@LDH@TiO2) under solar irradiation in water at pH=7 in H-type cell.
+Liu and coworkers [84] achieved selective PEC oxidation of glycerol to DHA by investigating Ag loaded layered double hydroxide (LDH) nanosheets on TiO2 nanoarray (Ag@LDH@TiO2) under solar irradiation in water at pH=7 in H-type cell.
 The dominating active oxygen species is the hydroxyl radical generated by water oxidation.
-It was determined that the middle hydroxyl group is preferentially adsorbed to Ag-loaded LDH surfaces, and the surface-bound hydroxyl radicals mediated dehydrogenation barriers of middle carbon of adsorbed glycerol.
-Consequently, Ag@LDH@TiO2 photoanode gave 72% (carbon balance ca. 95%) selectivity to DHA, while pristine TiO2 only ca. 24% at 1.2 V. Formic acid was the main product (selectivity: 51%) for pure TiO2.
+The middle hydroxyl group is preferentially adsorbed to Ag-loaded LDH surfaces, and the surface-bound hydroxyl radicals mediated dehydrogenation barriers of middle carbon of adsorbed glycerol.
+Consequently, Ag@LDH@TiO2 photoanode gave 72% selectivity to DHA, while pristine TiO2 only ca. 24% at 1.2 V. Formic acid was the main product (selectivity: 51%) for pure TiO2.
 Due to the high initial concentration of glycerol (100 mM), the conversion after 4 hours using Ag@LDH@TiO2 was only 2-3%, but the oxidation rate of glycerol was high, i.e. 315 mmol·m-2·h-1.

-Selective PEC middle hydroxyl group of glycerol adsorption was also achieved on Bi2O3-incorporated TiO2 nanorod arrays under solar irradiation at pH=2 by Luo et al. [150].
-The mainly formic acid formation was observed on the pristine TiO2 surface, while the electrochemically Bi2O3 incorporated TiO2 on the FTO surface produced mainly DHA with 65% selectivity after 50% conversion (initial glycerol concentration: 0.1 M).
+Selective PEC middle hydroxyl group of glycerol adsorption was also achieved on Bi2O3-incorporated TiO2 nanorod arrays under solar irradiation at pH=2 by Luo et al. [147].
+The mainly formic acid formation was observed on the pristine TiO2 surface, while the electrochemically Bi2O3 incorporated TiO2 on the FTO surface produced mainly DHA with 65% selectivity after 50% glycerol concentration (initially 100 mM).
 In the PEC system, simultaneous DHA and H2 production rates were 11.5 μmol·cm-2·h-1 and 0.32 mL·cm-2·h-1, respectively.
 However, if an environmental point of view was considered, highly acidic medium (pH=2) and high electrolyte concentration (0.5 M Na2SO4) used in this work should be avoided.
-Unfortunately, most PEC glycerol oxidation work has been performed under these undesirable conditions [87,148,150].
+Unfortunately, most PEC glycerol oxidation work has been performed under these undesirable conditions [84,145, 147].